Central values of zeta functions of non-Galois cubic fields: Low-lying zeros of Dedekind zeta functions of cubic fields

-The proof of the second inequality is identical: we merely use Theorem \ref{thKcountsimple} instead of Theorem \ref{thfieldscount} and the third part of Proposition \ref{propmaxden} instead of the first.
+The proof of the second inequality is similar: this time, we use Theorem \ref{thKcountsimple} to deduce the estimate

+The third part of Proposition \ref{propmaxden} implies the required bound on the first summand on the right-hand side above, while the required bound on the second summand follows immediately since $\theta_{p^2}$ is absolutely bounded.
 Finally, Lemma \ref{l_thetap2} states that $|\theta_K(p^m)|\leq 2$, from which the third inequality follows immediately. \end{proof}

 We are now ready to prove the main result of this section.

 \begin{proof}[Proof of Theorem \ref{thmllz}] From \eqref{eqLLZZ2} and Proposition \ref{propthetacount}, we obtain

 where the three error terms respectively arise from the three estimates of Proposition \ref{propthetacount}.
 Assuming that $a<\frac{2}{5}$, and using the above computation in conjunction with \eqref{eqDZ1}, gives